German football's 50+1 rule 'unproblematic' says regulator | DW | 01.06.2021

 Two of the rule's biggest critics, Martin Kind of Bundesliga 2 side Hannover and Hasan Ismaik of third-division side 1860 Munich, have both had applications for exemptions rejected in recent years, and have repeatedly threatened to take their cases to the European Court of Justice in the belief that the 50+1 rule contravenes competition law.

-In March 2018, the 36 Bundesliga and Bundesliga 2 clubs which make up the DFL voted to retain the rule following pressure from supporter groups, who have now been buoyed by the preliminary assessment of the Bundeskartellamt, which now awaits the DFL's reactions to its findings.
+In March 2018, the 36 Bundesliga and Bundesliga second division clubs which make up the DFL voted to retain the rule following pressure from supporter groups, who have now been buoyed by the preliminary assessment of the Bundeskartellamt, which now awaits the DFL's reactions to its findings.

 If the DFL is committed to retaining the 50+1 rule and the member-led nature of professional football in Germany, it may consider strengthening the requirements for future exemptions — although a reversal of currently existing exemptions is highly unlikely.